schollz/middy/README.md

 middy:init()
 ```

-this will add a new menu called `MIDDY` which you can access the functionality from. there are two main functions described below.
+(see oooooo code for another example). this will add a new menu called `MIDDY` which you can access the functionality. there are two main functions described below.

 ### mapping